 Setting the scene.
-Help your new cat settle into your home by keeping her in a small room with a litter box, food, water, toys, and a safe place to hide (such as a cat carrier with a towel inside).
+Help your new cat settle into your home by keeping them in a small room with a litter box, food, water, toys, and a safe place to hide (such as a cat carrier with a towel inside).
 Choose a room that doesn’t interrupt your resident cat’s routine.
-Let her become comfortable there for three or four days.
+Let them become comfortable there for three or four days.

 Do not allow the cats to interact during this time.
 However, it is fine for the cats to be sniffing under the door and investigating.
 Switch bedding and other items that have the scent of each of the cats on them.
 This way each cat can become used to the scent of the other without meeting face to face.